 Abbreviations must be spell out the first time they are used.
-All Abbreviations and their meaning must be included in the list of abbreviations
+All Abbreviations and their meaning must be included in the list of abbreviations and must be listed in alphabetical order.

 Numbering Pages

 The title pages and abstract pages are not to be numbered.
 Beginning with the Table of Contents, the List of Figures, List of Tables, Acknowledgments (optional), Dedication (optional) and Preface (optional), use lower case Roman numerals (i, ii, iii, etc.).
 Beginning with the Introduction or Chapter I, every page of the text must be numbered consecutively in Arabic numerals (1,2,3, etc.).
 Page numbers should appear at the center bottom of each page and should lie within the margin requirements.